Frank Webb, Manager

 A meeting of the multi-agency committee developing the telepsychiatry pilot program.

 The HCSO is piloting what we believe is the only type of its program in the nation.
-We will be utilizing telepsychiatry to assist patrol deputies responding to individuals in serious mental health crises.
+We are utilizing telepsychiatry to assist patrol deputies responding to individuals in serious mental health crises.
 The primary partner in this pilot is JSA Health Corporation.
-Other partners are Cloud 9, Verizon Wireless, and Harris County Emergency Corps.
-Patrol deputies responding to individuals in serious mental health crisis will be able to have direct, real time access to a psychiatrist via a mobile device.
+Other partners are Cloud 9, Verizon Wireless, and the University of Texas Houston Health Sciences Center.
+Patrol deputies responding to individuals in serious mental health crisis will be able to have direct, real time access to a psychiatrist via an iPad Pro.
 The project is similar to Project Ethan, a project developed for the Houston Fire Department using live video chat for some patients who call 911 for minor health problems.
 Patients can speak live with an emergency medicine doctor through a computer tablet, potentially avoiding a long and costly ER visit.
 The idea is to direct some patients to primary care clinics, instead of automatically bringing them to an emergency room.

 4th Annual Mental Health Conference